 JEVS Human Services has teamed up with nonprofit Southern New Hampshire University (SNHU) to offer a unique post-secondary education to help residents in the Delaware Valley to earn a degree.
 Drawing upon insights from workforce and industry leaders, the accredited degree programs are designed to support individuals in developing the competencies needed to advance their careers.

-In our Frequently Asked Questions Series, Grace Cannon, director of post-secondary education at JEVS, explains how this new partnership between SNHU and JEVS provides degree seekers with a much different opportunity than other college programs.
+In our Frequently Asked Questions Series, we explain how this new partnership between SNHU and JEVS provides degree seekers with a much different opportunity than other college programs.
 Read on for question one (how this competency-based program works) or find the other FAQs here:

 QUESTION 1: The SNHU-JEVS degree program is competency-based.
 What does that mean and how does this differ from a “traditional” degree program or online program?